uniget-org/uniget-action/README.md

       list: "docker yq"
 ```

-Install using a specific version of `docker-setup`:
+Install using a specific version of `uniget`:

 ```yaml